 ‘Are you some sort of pikey or something?’ said ‘Anton’ to Graham, now beside us and resplendent in a heavily patched hunting jacket, giving the impression that he had been standing in rain for about thirty seven years.

 ‘Yes’, replied Graham, a Romany gypsy, ‘I live in a caravan over there [gesturing behind him].
 You’ve been there loads of times.
 You’ve been buying tyres off my kids since you got here, and yer man here had a dog’.
-This pertains to the fact that I taught Graham’s children to read, and accepted my dog as part payment.
+This pertains to the fact that I taught Graham’s children to read, and that he gave me a dog as part payment.
 Also, it says much about the nature of life at Runton Hall that the only permanent residents are a family of gypsy transients, but there we are.
-God I hate the countryside.
+I hate the countryside.

-Unabashed, ‘Anton’ disappeared back into the generous depths of the Robins Prospector to ensure that it was ready for glampers wanting to talk about EU Referendum recounts in, while Graham and I talked about the Summer Palace Joe has built for Sevastopol the Peacock.
+Unabashed, ‘Anton’ disappeared back into the Robins Prospector to ensure it was ready for glampers wanting to talk about EU Referendum recounts in, while Graham and I talked about the Summer Palace Joe has built for Sevastopol the Peacock.
 Sevastopol is an impressive specimen of his breed, fond of wandering around the grounds with his tail out in the summer months, and is regarded as a beloved celebrity by Runton visitors.
 Not by Joe, however: peacocks are loud, and Sevastopol has a habit of celebrating this next to Joe’s wigwam in the early hours of the morning.
 The Summer Palace Joe has built is a wondrous thing, full of stuff that peacocks like, and most importantly well away from him and his numerous children.
 As we talked, we waved to the Flat Earthers, who were jogging past at that moment.
-Most people don’t think of hard core conspiracy theorists having an exercise regime, but then most people don’t think of a gigantic ice wall stopping the oceans from sloshing over the edge of the planet and into outer space either.
+Most people don’t think of hard core conspiracy theorists having an exercise regime, but then most people don’t think of a gigantic ice wall stopping the oceans from sloshing over the edge of the planet and into outer space either, and that’s a tenet of Flat Earth theory.
 Incidentally, the Flat Earthers are off next week, to be replaced by PID believers.
 In case you are unfamiliar, ‘PID’ stands for ‘Paul [McCartney] Is Dead’, and the theory is roughly as follows: McCartney died in a car crash in 1966 and was replaced by a look and sound alike by the Tavistock Institute, a front organisation working on behalf of shape shifting lizards from the rings of Saturn for the purposes of spreading drug use among the young, thereby making the human population easier to control.
+Obvious really.

 I yield to none in my love of the Fab Four – indeed, if I was any more obsessed with them I would consider myself ripe for psychiatric treatment.
 I collect old concert tickets and fan mail and everything.
 Bearing that in mind, imagine what it’s like for me hearing the Paul Is Dead theory relayed at first hand, as casually as if it was directions to Morrissons.
 I’ve heard it before, of course, but still.
 When faced with information of this kind at Runton, which is often, I just say ‘Well, I hope you get to the bottom of it’, and ask if they’ll be wanting sandwiches or anything, because not upsetting conspiracy theorists is probably the most important part of my current working life.
 The PID people spend most of the day playing Beatles albums backwards and saying ‘There.
 Solid proof.
 Absolutely crystal clear’ at obscure bits of garbled noise they claim proves their theory, but keep themselves to themselves otherwise.
 Still, I would rather have the place full of conspiracy theorists than glampers, as glampers act like they own the world, whereas conspiracy theorists act like it’s been owned since Ancient Egyptian times by hybrid lizard/human bloodlines, who probably leave less litter.